swiss6th/ossia-dmx/README.md

 ## Hardware Requirements

-A Raspberry Pi Zero W (or Zero with a Wi-Fi adapter), some 4-pin JST connectors, and some APA102 (DotStar) pixels are all that's required.
+A Raspberry Pi Zero W (or Zero with a Wi-Fi adapter), some 4-pin and 2-pin JST connectors, and some APA102 (DotStar) pixels are all that's required.
 My prop Pi's are powered by small USB battery packs, but you could use any source capable of supplying at least 2.0 A current.

 ## Warnings